NargesBeck/BZdio/index.md

-## Welcome to BZdio
+## BZdio

-BZdio is my indie open source game development studio.
+BZdio is an indie open source game development studio.

-### Markdown

-This page will be updated soon...
+### This page will be updated soon...